Naveen-ms/Audio-Anamoly-detection-for-mechanical-failures/README.md

 noise, novelties, and exceptions.

-• This model makes use of autoencoder model for audio anomaly detection, the autoencoder modelling is done using tensorflow(keras).
+• This model makes use of autoencoder model for audio anomaly detection, the autoencoder modelling is done using tensorflow.

-• This model can be used in many industries to check their equipment if there is any abnormality in the working of certain equipments.
+• This model once trained can be used in many industries to check if their equipment if there is any abnormality in the working of certain equipments.

 Methadalogy: